Kaiyrly/eb-1a/2-petition/README.md

 to not make a false impression that I won the final, which could have easily been formed if I had omitted some data.
-I made sure the petition included the following quotes in the text, and not just hidden in the exhibits:
+I made sure the petition included the following quotes in the text and not just hidden in the exhibits:

 - There were 165 teams.
 - 40 teams advanced to the final of the competition.